Registering for tax in Ireland

 Once you have set up your Limited Company with the CRO and registered for Corporation Tax, you need to keep note of your Corporation Tax Return deadline.
 All filings can be paid and filed electronically through your company’s ROS account.

-In Ireland, your Corporation Tax return is due to be filed nine months after your company’s financial year-end.
-For instance, many of our clients have a year-end date in December making their Corporation Tax Return due in September the following year.
-This is an important deadline for Limited Companies which could lead to fines and penalties if missed.
+In Ireland, your Corporation Tax return must be filed nine months after your company’s financial year-end.
+For instance, many of our clients have a year-end date in December, making their Corporation Tax Return due in September the following year.
+This is an important deadline for Limited Companies, which could lead to fines and penalties if missed.

-This means that it is important that you know when your accounting period and financial year-end is, and that you are preparing to file this return before it falls due.
+You must know your accounting period and financial year-end and prepare to file this return before it falls due.

-If you’re unsure of your tax obligations after tax registration in Ireland, you should consider outsourcing to an accountant who can take care of your company’s statutory compliance requirements.
-This will give you the freedom to focus on other aspects of your business while also giving you peace of mind that you’re not missing any important deadlines.
+If you need clarification on your tax obligations after-tax registration in Ireland, consider outsourcing to an accountant who can handle your company’s statutory compliance requirements.
+This will give you the freedom to focus on other aspects of your business and peace of mind that you’re meeting all critical deadlines.

 Need Help?